 A place setting is generally defined as a plate, dessert plate, a bowl, a tea cup & saucer and some cutlery.
 So, 12 place settings will fit 12 lots of the described.
 So, what size do you need?

 Invest in a top-quality Dishwasher from our dedicated range.
-With freestanding, integrated and semi-integrated models to choose from, all manufactured by a host of top brands, you can be sure you’re buying into quality.
-Options to suit any budget and interior.
+With freestanding, integrated and semi-integrated models to choose from, we have options to suit any budget and interior.
 Buy online today!

 Here at Appliance City, we sell freestanding, semi-integrated and integrated dishwashers.
 Freestanding dishwashers can be placed anywhere in the home.
 Although, as your dishwasher isn’t likely to go outside of your kitchen, the choice between freestanding and integrated is entirely up to your preference.